uva-slpl/nlp2/projects.markdown

 In this project, you will parameterise the model using categorical distributions.
 You will experiment with maximum likelihood estimation and Bayesian modelling with Dirichlet priors.

-* Maximum likelihood estimation for IBM1: EM algorithm
+* Maximum likelihood estimation for IBM1 and IBM2: EM algorithm
-* Bayesian estimation for IBM1: variational Bayes

 Resources: